Burt Jones

-William Burton Jones (born April 25, 1979) is an American politician and businessman who is serving as the 13th lieutenant governor of Georgia, since 2023.
-A member of the Republican Party, he has been a member of the Georgia State Senate, elected from the 25th district, from January 2013 to January 2023.
+William Burton Jones (born April 25, 1979) is an American politician and businessman who has served as the 13th lieutenant governor of Georgia since 2023.
+A member of the Republican Party, he previously served as a member of the Georgia State Senate from January 2013 to January 2023, representing the 25th District.

-Education
+Early life and education

+Jones is a sixth generation Georgian from Jackson, Georgia.

-Jones is a 1998 graduate of Woodward Academy and a 2002 graduate of University of Georgia, where he played football and majored in history.
-He was co-captain of the 2002 Georgia Bulldogs football team, which won the SEC Championship.
+Jones is a 1998 graduate of Woodward Academy and a 2002 graduate of the University of Georgia, where he played football and received a bachelor's of arts in history.
+He was co-captain of the 2002 Georgia Bulldogs football team, which won the SEC Championship after a twenty year title drought.